saucelabs/sauce-docs/docs/web-apps/automated-testing/testcafe/yaml.md

 <p><small>| OPTIONAL | INTEGER |</small></p>

 Time (in milliseconds) for browsers to connect to TestCafe and report that they are ready to test.
 If one or more browsers fail to connect within the specified period, TestCafe throws an error.
-See [Testcafe definition](https://testcafe.io/documentation/402638/reference/configuration-file#browserinittimeout).
+See [TestCafe definition](https://testcafe.io/documentation/402638/reference/configuration-file#browserinittimeout).

 ```yaml
   browserInitTimeout: 180000